porres/pd-else/README.md

 ### Installing ELSE:

-ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path or use **[declare -path else]**.
-ELSE comes with a binary that you can use load via "Preferences => Startup" or with [declare -lib else], but all that this does is print information of what version of ELSE you have when you open Pd.
-You can also just load the 'else' external for that same purpose, check its help file.
+ELSE comes mostly as a set of separate binaries and abstractions, which work if you just add its folder to the path or use **[declare -path else]**.
+Nonetheless, you must also load ELSE as a library via "Preferences => Startup" or with **[declare -lib else]**.
+Loading the library loads an object browsing plugin and a modified version of [pdlua], which allows you to load objects coded in lua.
+Some objects in ELSE are coded in lua, like the [lua] object itself.
+Loading the library also prints information of what version of ELSE you have when you open Pd.

-But it's important that you add ELSE's path in Preferences ==> Path, so it loads an object browser plugin!

 This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead "Pd Extended"?
 Neither its new (and unfortunate) reincarnations "Pd-L2ork/Purr Data".
 Nevertheless, it can run in other forks that are actually compatible to Vanilla, most notably, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData>.